 Since 2005, CREO has made over 20 investments in our targeted industry: Food and Consumer Products.
 This focus has been an enormous part of our story, and our success.
 We know the food industry, we know the players, we know the opportunities, and we know the challenges.
-We’ve learned the hard way, and this is what makes us great partners for companies in this industry, large or small.
+We’ve been entrenched with management, and this is what makes us great partners for companies in this industry, large or small.

 CREO acquired the 505 Southwestern® brand from its founder in 2008 and since has funded significant capital to build a new production facility, invest in heavy marketing and new product development, and expand distribution globally.
 Today, 505 is sold from London to Los Angeles, is one of the fastest-growing salsa and green chile brands in the USA, and has grown 8x since CREO’s acquisition.
 We are also proud that that founder of 505 remains a shareholder today and is actively involved in certain aspects of promoting the brand.